trailofbits/dylint/examples/general/non_local_effect_before_error_return/README.md

 }
 ```

-**Options:**
+**Configuration**

-`NON_LOCAL_EFFECT_BEFORE_ERROR_RETURN_WORK_LIMIT` (default 500000): When exploring a
+- `work_limit: u64` (default 500000): When exploring a function body, the maximum number of
-function body, the maximum number of times the search path is extended.
-Setting this to a
+  times the search path is extended.
+Setting this to a higher number allows more bodies to
-higher number allows more bodies to be explored exhaustively, but at the expense of greater
+  be explored exhaustively, but at the expense of greater runtime.
-runtime.